maikelpenz/job-scraper/README.md

 # Job Scraper

-This project collects new Job Listings from this [website](https://www.seek.co.nz/) and notify about them via slack
+This project collects new Job Listings from this [website](https://www.seek.co.nz/) and notify about them via slack.

 ## Table of Contents
 [Architecture](#architecture)